terencesaw86/TrollVNC/README.md

 ## Clipboard Sync

+_I’ve tested and confirmed only ISO-8859-1 (Latin-1) encoding is supported now._

 - UTF-8 clipboard sync is enabled by default; fallbacks to Latin-1 for legacy clients where needed.
 - Starts when the first client connects and stops when the last disconnects.
 - Disable it with `-C off` if not desired.